biolab/scorange-hugo/content/blog/2019-07-osteoarthritis-Ji-AnnRheumDis2019.md

 \
 {{% figure src="/blog_img/2019-07-28/positivepathways.png" %}}
 \
-Now you see, just how quick and easy identifying, annotating and explaining the genes affiliated with a certain trait (osteoarthritis progression) is in scOrange.
+Now you see, just how quick and easy identifying, annotating, and explaining the genes affiliated with a certain trait (osteoarthritis progression) is in scOrange.

 *References*
 \